manavsagar46/Log_Analysis_Script/README.md

 - Identify the most accessed endpoint.
 - Detect suspicious activity (failed login attempts exceeding a threshold).

-Results are displayed in the console and saved in a CSV file in the `output` folder...
+Results are displayed in the console and saved in a CSV file in the `output` folder..

 ---